mlabs-haskell/lambda-buffers/docs/compiler.md

    `Type`.

-2. The RHS of the type terms are converted into their _Sums of Products_ canonical represantion.
+2. The RHS of the type terms are converted into their _Sums of Products_ canonical representation.
 The variables from the left hand side of the term are introduced to the right hand side as abstractions.

 3. The derivation for each term is built.